CraftAcademyLabs/ca_course/react_bmi.md

 export default DisplayResult
 ```

 Now we need to make sure to send the data from the App.js component to this new DisplayResult component.
-So back in the `App.js` file we need to import the new component and render it.
+So back in the `App.js` file, we need to import the new component and render it.

 The file should look like this:

 ```jsx
 import React, { Component } from 'react';